-Written and oral test.
+Written and oral tests.

-The written test is a multiple-choice test that includes theoretical questions and the resolution of exercises using a spreadsheet (Excel, Calc or similar ones).
+The written test is in the Italian language and is a multiple-choice test that includes theoretical questions and the resolution of exercises using a spreadsheet (Excel, Calc or similar ones).

 It will be aimed at assessing acquisitions reached during the course and, in particular, the ability to apply knowledge and understanding, independence of judgment and communication skills.
 The written test takes about one hour.
-Only right answers are scored, no penalty is given to missing or incorrect answers.
+Only right answers are scored and no penalty is given to missing or incorrect answers.
 Grades are expressed out of thirty.